wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/add-custodians.md

 :::image type="content" source="../media/set-notifications.png" alt-text="Set Notifications - Required page." lightbox="../media/set-notifications.png":::

 On the **Set Notifications – Optional** page, you have the ability to create reminders and escalation notifications and add links to ensure that custodians acknowledge receiving this information.
-Since Advanced eDiscovery is integrated with Azure Active Directory, you can even escalate the notification to the custodian's manager to remind the custodian to take action.
+Since eDiscovery is integrated with Azure Active Directory, you can even escalate the notification to the custodian's manager to remind the custodian to take action.

 After selecting the custodians you want to notify, you can review your settings, then choose to select either **Send** or **Cancel**.